PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/Order Page View.md

 _Adding a product already present in the order to a new invoice_

-If a product already existing in the order is added into a new invoice, the specific price on the quantity is not applied.
+If a product already exists in the order is added into a new invoice, the specific price on the quantity is not applied.

 -   **Add a product already present in the order